Generalization of a formula of Wolpert for balanced geodesic graphs on closed hyperbolic surfaces

 Now, pick $\gamma\in\pi_1(S)$ and let $\sigma:[0,1]\to\widetilde S$ be a path such that $\sigma(0)=x_0$ and $\sigma(1)=\gamma\cdot x_0$, transverse to $\widetilde{\mathcal{G}}$.
 Then we define the following element of $\so(2,1)$:

-where: \begin{itemize} \item The sum is over all points $p$ of intersection of the image of the path $\sigma$ with the lift $\widetilde{\mathcal{G}}$ of the balanced geodesic graph $\mathcal{G}$, see Figure \ref{fig:chemin}; \item If $\ell$ is an oriented (subinterval of) a geodesic of $\Hyp^2$, recall from Section \ref{sec hyperboloid} that we denote $\mathfrak t(\ell)\in\so(2,1)$ the infinitesimal hyperbolic translation along $\ell$, using the orientation of $\ell$.
+where: \begin{itemize} \item The sum is over all points $p$ of intersection of the image of the path $\sigma$ with the lift $\widetilde{\mathcal{G}}$ of the balanced geodesic graph $\mathcal{G}$, see Figure \ref{fig:chemin}; \item \red{We orient $\tilde{e}$ on the left when it is crossed by $\sigma$.
+Hence $\dev(\widetilde e)$ is an oriented (subinterval of) a geodesic $\ell$ of $\Hyp^2$, and } recall from Section \ref{sec hyperboloid} that we denote $\mathfrak t(\ell)\in\so(2,1)$ the infinitesimal hyperbolic translation along $\ell$, using the orientation of $\ell$.
 Namely,